These are the best audiophile headphones you should consider in 2021.

 You can buy a quality pair of headphones and an amplifier for around $200-$400 and enjoy the high-end sound.
 That’s entry-level audiophile headphones.

-Sure, some audiophiles spend 5-figure amounts (some even 6) for all their gear, but that’s over long years and due to emotionally attaching to old purchases.
+Sure, some audio enthusiasts spend 5-figure amounts (some even 6) for all their gear, but that’s over long years and due to emotionally attaching to old purchases.

 On the other hand, spending 300 bucks on best Bose headphones doesn’t exactly make you an audiophile.